lonesomegeek/LSG.GenericCrud/docs/Features/HistoricalCrud.md

 public DbSet<HistoricalEvent> HistoricalEvents { get; set; }
 public DbSet<HistoricalChangeset> HistoricalChangesets { get; set; }
 ```
-This inclusion will enables the HistoricalCrud\<T> DAL to do the tracking of all the events.
+This inclusion will enables the HistoricalCrud\<,> DAL to do the tracking of all the events.
 In future release, I may put settings to let you choose where to drop the entity events (up to you).

 ### DAL injection adaptation
 In **Startup.cs**, add a new injection configuration in *ConfigureServices(...)*